 Introduction

-Telltale is a Rust framework for choreographic programming with multiparty session types.
-It enables writing distributed protocols from a global perspective with automatic projection to local implementations.
-The accompanying Lean 4 formalization provides mechanized proofs of preservation, progress, coherence, and harmony.
+The system enables writing distributed protocols from a global perspective with automatic projection to local implementations.
+The Lean 4 formalization provides mechanized proofs of preservation, progress, coherence, and harmony.
+The same choreography compiles to native and WASM targets.

-The framework includes a bytecode VM with deterministic scheduling and configurable buffer backpressure policies.
+Content addressing assigns cryptographic identities to protocol artifacts.
 Asynchronous subtyping uses SISO decomposition with orphan-free deadlock checks.
 Endpoint transfer semantics support ownership handoff at runtime with progress token migration.
-Content addressing assigns cryptographic identities to protocol artifacts.
-The same choreography compiles to native and WASM targets.

 Core Concepts